Risingson/eveeyedocs/docs/sharing/intel-channels.md

      - The display of the intel list is getting a rework.<br>
      - If a system was cleared via `clr` or `clear` subsequent intel in that system does not draw the red marker.<br>
      - `+[Number]` only works with one space before it at the moment.<br>
-     - Some users reported that the app does not update when not the active window or minimized.<br>
+     - Some users reported that the app does stop to update when not the active window or minimized.
+I cannot reproduce this but am on it.<br>
     <br>
     [Please help with feedback, report problems or bugs or anything making the feature better](https://feedback.userreport.com/7ab42bbb-8bf8-4955-9573-c0b1213b1ba7/#submit/bug)<br><br>
     Fixed:<br>